Skip to main content

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Final Rule on Regulatory Capital Treatment for Investments in Certain Unsecured Debt Instruments of Global Systemically Important U.S. Bank Holding Companies, Certain Intermediate Holding Companies, and Global Systemically Important Foreign Banking Organizations; Total-Loss Absorbing Capacity Requirements
+Statement on the Final Rule on Regulatory Capital Treatment for Investments in Certain Unsecured Debt Instruments of Global Systemically Important U.S. Bank Holding Companies, Certain Intermediate Holding Companies, and Global Systemically Important Foreign Banking Organizations; Total-Loss Absorbing Capacity Requirements

 Two important objectives of the post-crisis regulatory framework are increasing the resilience of global systemically important banks (GSIBs)1 and improving their resolvability.2 In furtherance of both objectives, the Federal Reserve Board finalized a new rule in 2016 that, among other things, requires the largest U.S. and foreign banking organizations to maintain minimum amounts of total loss-absorbing capacity (TLAC) and long-term debt (LTD).3